rchampourlier/myenv/README.md

 #### Password store

-Clone PasswordStore repository into ~/.password-store.
+- Clone PasswordStore repository into ~/.password-store.
+- Test you can correctly decrypt passwords.
+The GPG subkeys imported earlier should work.

 ## How to...